jtaylor-cloud/Mr.FractionFactory/README.md

 🔗 Live site: jtaylor-cloud.github.io/Mr.FractionFactory

-What it does
+## What it does
 Students enter through a loading screen (Mr. Fraction dancing), land on the factory home page, and pick a station.
 Each station teaches the same numbers from a different angle — fraction, decimal, and percent — so students stop seeing them as separate topics.

-Station -- Name -- What Students D0
+Station -- Name -- What Students Do

 01 -- Job Training -- A guided, multi-step lesson on what fractions are and how to operate on them, with Mr. Fraction dialogue that names what students are noticing and surfaces the why.
 Includes the multiplication area-grid model.